Seligenstadt, Germany: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Make sure to find the necessary type.
-Most adapters on sale are simply plug changers and require your devices to change the voltage themselves.
+A plug adapter that supports outlet types C and F. Be sure to choose the necessary type.
+The vast majority of adapters currently being sold are just plugs and expect your electronics to change the voltage themselves.
 If yours can't do that they could get destroyed.
-This one works in most areas.
+This one should be sufficient for most countries.

 Make your flight more comfortable with an airplane phone mount

-If you are planning to go to the beautiful Einhardbasilika, it's worthwhile to wear modest clothing:
+If you intend to visit the beautiful Einhardbasilika, it's important to wear modest clothing:

 If you see the Fastnachtsmuseum, wear museum-appropriate clothing and take: